VipulDinesh/RHex_ROS2/README.md

-RHex Bot Simulation using ROS2 Jazzy
+RHex Bot Simulation using ROS2 Jazzy and Gazebo Harmonic